 Nominations must be submitted electronically using the online link (will be posted soon!).
 Deadline: April 7, 2023.

 To submit your nomination form, log into MyState and click the Dashboard tab.
-Under the forms portlet, click the Distinguished Innovation and Creative Work Award link.
+Under the forms portlet, choose the Distinguished Innovation and Creative Work Award.

 SDSU Distinguished Dissertation Award